mikechngwk/AI_speech_to_text/backend/README.md

 - OS: Windows 11 OS
 - Git bash (If using windows)

-- Install FFMPEG (for audio processing)
+- Install FFMPEG (for audio processing) -> Ensure it is in C:\ffmpeg\bin and have been added to path.
+Refer to the link below for setup guide.

    - Please refer to [FFMPEG Download](https://www.ffmpeg.org/download.html)